Coderbeep/obsidian-docs/en/User interface/Use tabs in Obsidian.md

 ## Learn more

-- You can save and restore window layouts using the [[Workspaces]] plugin.
+- You can save and restore window layouts using the [[vi/Plugin/Workspaces]] plugin.